Eugenia Vargas

-Eugenia Vargas (born 1949) is an artist.
+Eugenia Vargas-Pereira (born 1949) is an artist.
 She was born in Chile and moved to the United States to study art.
 Vargas also traveled to other countries where she would practice and pursue her art career.
 Her main areas of study for art were performance and photography.
 She traveled to countries such as the United States, Mexico, Canada, and Puerto Rico.

 Biography

 Eugenia Vargas was born in Chillan, Chile (1949).
 She expanded her education from Chile to the United States of America.
 Vargas continued her studies at the Montana Institute of Arts, where she would later have her own solo exhibition.
 Vargas also traveled to Mexico and other Latin American countries to display her artwork in other exhibitions.
 While in Mexico, her art and message were not well received.
 Members of the Consejo Mexicano de Fotografia did not acknowledge her work as photographs.
 After living in Mexico and displaying her art in several exhibitions throughout many Latin American countries she moved back to Chile in 2008.
 She currently resides in Miami, Florida as if 2018.